Intuit Dome

 Indoor arena in Inglewood, California, U.S.

-Intuit Dome is an indoor arena in Inglewood, California, United States.
+Intuit Dome is a multi-purpose indoor arena in Inglewood, California, United States.
 The arena is located south of the other major Inglewood sports venues, SoFi Stadium and the Kia Forum.
 It is the home venue of the Los Angeles Clippers of the National Basketball Association (NBA).
 The Clippers previously played games at Crypto.com Arena, a venue the team shared with the Los Angeles Lakers of the NBA and the Los Angeles Kings of the National Hockey League (NHL), from the 1999–2000 season through the 2023–24 season.

 The arena had a groundbreaking ceremony on September 17, 2021.
 It opened on August 15, 2024, ahead of the 2024–25 NBA season, and it is currently the newest arena in the NBA.
-The arena will serve as a basketball venue during the 2028 Summer Olympics.
+The arena will host basketball during the 2028 Summer Olympics.
+The arena is also known for hosting the debut episode of WWE Monday Night Raw on Netflix.

 History

 In 2017, the City of Inglewood approved an exclusive negotiating agreement with the Los Angeles Clippers to build a new, basketball-specific arena for the team, which would be located across from the then-under construction SoFi Stadium.
 The Clippers had not had their own arena since they left the Los Angeles Memorial Sports Arena in 1999 for Staples Center (now Crypto.com Arena), which they shared with the Los Angeles Lakers and the NHL's Los Angeles Kings.

 Throughout the team's history, it never had any tangible ownership interest in any of its home arenas.
 The Clippers instead rented its previous venues in Buffalo's Memorial Auditorium (as the Braves), where it held low priority beneath the Sabres and Canisius College's basketball program, then San Diego's Sports Arena when they became the Clippers, followed by the Los Angeles Memorial Sports Arena.

 Its previous deal with Crypto.com Arena (formerly Staples Center) allowed for a different Clipper court, and required a 'neutralization' process before and after each game to cover up and then restore Laker achievements, banners and sponsorships, along with setting its own court lighting pattern.
-In tightly-scheduled weekends, which included Kings games and musical concerts in addition to the Lakers, the process was often completed within a three to four hour window, including cleanup of the seating bowl from the previous event.
+In tightly scheduled weekends, which included Kings games and musical concerts in addition to the Lakers, the process was often completed within a three to four hour window, including cleanup of the seating bowl from the previous event.
 Clippers owner Steve Ballmer saw the construction of a dedicated arena for the team as being a high priority.